hmrc/merchandise-in-baggage-frontend/README.md

 ## How to run tests

 `./run_all_tests` will run all the tests, including unit, UI and consumer contract tests.
-The consumer tests will generate contract files stored in the project root directory folder `pact` The generated contracts test will then being used from the Backend contract verifier by running the script:
-`checkincheck.sh`.
-However, currently contracts test only runs for local build.

 ## UI Tests Repo